ExoSpaceLabs/hardrt/docs/CROSSCOMPILE.md

 # Cross Compile

-To compile the library for a different architecture use the following instructions:
+To compile the library for a different architecture, use the following instructions:

 ## ARM BAREMETAL